benbrastmckie/ModelChecker/Code/README.md

 Given a world state `w` and state `s`, an `s`_-alternative_ to `w` is any world state to include as parts both `s` and a maximal part of `w` that is compatible with `s`.
 A _must counterfactual conditional sentences_ `A boxright B` is true at a world state `w` just in case its consequent is true at any `s`-alternative to `w` for any verifier `s` for the antecedent of the counterfactual.
 A _might counterfactual conditional sentences_ `A boxright B` is true at a world state `w` just in case its consequent is true at some `s`-alternative to `w` for some verifier `s` for the antecedent of the counterfactual.
-The semantic theory for counterfactual conditionals is motivated and further elaborated in this [manuscript](https://github.com/benbrastmckie/ModelChecker/blob/master/Counterfactuals.pdf).
+The semantic theory for counterfactual conditionals is motivated and further elaborated in this accompanying [paper](https://github.com/benbrastmckie/ModelChecker/blob/master/Counterfactuals.pdf).
 This account builds on [Fine 2012](https://www.pdcnet.org/jphil/content/jphil_2012_0109_0003_0221_0246) and [Fine2012a](https://link.springer.com/article/10.1007/s11229-012-0094-y?error=cookies_not_supported&code=5166a4da-1834-438c-9f93-75b61f58b6db).

 A _grounding sentence_ `A leq B` may be read '`A` is _sufficient for_ `B`' and an _essence sentence_ `A sqsubseteq B` may be read '`A` is _necessary for_ `B`'.